-Student Counseling Services (SCS) is dedicated to providing therapeutic and outreach services to promote the overall health and well-being of our students.
-Our offices are located at the entrance to the far left of Hathorn residence hall.
-We also have a satellite office at Mississippi State's College of Veterinary Medicine.
-Our clinical staff consists of clinical psychologists, social workers, and licensed counselors.
-A psychiatric nurse practitioner is available to provide psychiatric services through the Longest Student Health Center.
-All clinicians are licensed or are being supervised by a licensed professional as they work towards licensure.
+Student Counseling Services (SCS) is dedicated to providing therapeutic and outreach services to promote the mental wellness of our students.
+Our office is located at the entrance, to the far left of Hathorn residence hall.
+Our clinical staff consists of licensed or licensed eligible social workers and counselors, in addition to a psychiatric nurse practitioner at Longest Student Health Center to provide psychiatric services.
 We provide individual, group, and couple's therapy to build on our student's strengths and promote their personal growth.

 A variety of groups are provided each semester to address issues related to anxiety, depression, grief, and trauma.
 Other services include crisis walk-in services, 24-hour crisis response, and preventative psycho-educational programming.
-It is our goal to provide free, confidential services in a safe and welcoming environment that values and embraces diversity.
+It is our goal to provide free, confidential services in a safe and inclusive environment that values and embraces diversity.